leinad1313/CSVProject/README.md

 Canvasjs 1.8.1

 You need the MySQL dump in the 'MySQL dump' Folder and edit $this->_conn(mysqli_connect) in the /classes/Database.php.
-If it doesn't work you need to create two MySQL tables one called cvsdata and the other called cvsinformation.
+If it doesn't work you need to create two MySQL tables one called csvdata and the other called csvinformation.

-In the table cvsinformation you add 3 columns: Tabellenname(Varchar), Datum(Datetime), TabellenID(Int, Primary, AI).
+In the table csvinformation you add 3 columns: Tabellenname(Varchar), Datum(Datetime), TabellenID(Int, Primary, AI).

-For the table cvsdata you create 17 colums in following order:  Hauptartikelnr(Varchar), Artikelname(Varchar) , Hersteller(Varchar), Beschreibung(Varchar), Materialangaben(Varchar), Geschlecht(Varchar), Produktart(Varchar)
+For the table csvdata you create 17 colums in following order:  Hauptartikelnr(Varchar), Artikelname(Varchar) , Hersteller(Varchar), Beschreibung(Varchar), Materialangaben(Varchar), Geschlecht(Varchar), Produktart(Varchar)
 , Ärmel(Varchar), Bein(Varchar), Kragen(Varchar), Herstellung(Varchar), Taschenart(Varchar), Grammatur(Varchar)
 , Material(Varchar), Ursprungsland(Varchar), Bildname(Varchar), TabellenID(Int).